 In addition to limited companies, corporations that pay corporation tax also include the general government, cooperatives, associations, institutions, foundations and housing companies.
 The corporation tax liability of the general government, non-profit associations and institutions is limited to apply only to their business and real estate income.
 Generally, housing companies do not generate taxable income.

 The state and municipalities are recipients of corporation tax.
-The corporation tax apportionment for parishes was replaced by an index-linked appropriation at the beginning of 2016.
 The state's latest confirmed permanent allotment ratio on the corporation tax is 69.66% and that of municipalities 30.34%.